-Being thrilled about studies at HSE University St Petersburg, Aikaterini (Katerina) Kandylidou from Thessaloniki, Greece has shared her real Russian experience of how she was enrolled for a popular Master’s degree programme ‘Experience Economy: Hospitality and Tourism’, and has given some insights into daily life in Russia.
+Excited by her studies at HSE St Petersburg, Aikaterini (Katerina) Kandylidou, a native of Thessaloniki, Greece, shares her experience of enrolling at HSE in the popular Master’s programme in Experience Economy: Hospitality and Tourism, and gives some insights into daily life in Russia.

-... we only grow up when we leave our comfort zone behind us
+We only grow up when we leave our comfort zone behind us

 : Experience economy: Hospitality and Tourism

-Documents and interview to do
+Documents and Interview

-Facilities, service and accommodation
+Facilities, Service and Accommodation

-The weather, people, food, and educational system are all part of an interesting puzzle that I need to solve in my every day’s life.
+The weather, people, food, and educational system are all part of an interesting puzzle that I need to solve in my everyday life.
 What I like the most in this country is how proud the people are about their country!
-It’s amazing to watch them talk about their culture, attractions, history...
-I am very proud of myself that I have chosen something so different and unique where I will not only learn educational tools for my working future but also being better person.
-Last but not least, I need to tell to all of us that we only grow up when we leave our comfort zone behind us.
+It’s amazing to watch them talk about their culture, attractions, and history...
+I am very proud of myself that I have chosen something so different and unique where I will not only learn tools for my future career but also become a better person.
+Finally, I need to share by belief that we only grow up when we leave our comfort zone behind us.